Obie Trice: Cheers (2003–2004)

 Trice's debut album, Cheers, was released on September 23, 2003, with its first single "Got Some Teeth" being well received on radio in a number of countries.
-"Got Some Teeth” peaked at number 54 on the Billboard Hot 100, and peaked within the top ten of the charts in Belgium (Flanders), Denmark, Ireland, New Zealand, and the United Kingdom.
+"Got Some Teeth" peaked at number 54 on the Billboard Hot 100, and peaked within the top ten of the charts in Belgium (Flanders), Denmark, Ireland, New Zealand, and the United Kingdom.
 In the latter country, "Got Some Teeth" debuted and peaked at number eight on the UK Singles Chart in October 2003.
 He also released the singles "The Set Up" and "Don't Come Down".
 The album consists of 17 tracks with production from Eminem, Dr. Dre, Timbaland, Mike Elizondo, Emile, Fredwreck and Mr. Porter.
 Artists featured on Cheers include Busta Rhymes, Eminem, 50 Cent, Lloyd Banks, Dr. Dre, Nate Dogg, D12, Tony Yayo, and Timbaland.
-The album was eventually certified platinum by the RIAA.
+The album was eventually certified Gold by the RIAA.

 Trice also featured on the track Hennessey on Tupac Shakur's posthumous album Loyal To The Game.